devopsdc/presentations/presentation/2_slides/slide.md

 !SLIDE
 # Planning sessions

-* Two weeks after each meetup
+* Two weeks after each meetup via Google Hangout
-* Google Hangout
 * What do you see for 2015 & DevOpsDC?
-* Tweet #planning to @devopsdc or leave a message at MeetUp
-* Tuesday, March 24 at 10:00 AM EDT
+* Tuesday, April 29 at 3:00 PM EDT
+* RSVP on Meetup - space is very limited
 * https://github.com/devopsdc/devopsdc

 !SLIDE